TransparentHealth/bulk-claims-for-value/README.md

 * 100 Patients in North Carolina. https://videntityshare.s3.amazonaws.com/nc-samples-100.zip (includes CPCDS csv and Bulk FHIR output.)

 We will continue to improve the sample data to make it as complete and realistic as possible.
-If you encounter any issues or wnat the data adjusted please reach out.
+If you encounter any issues or want the data adjusted please reach out.
 Check back here for updates / additional data samples.

 Links to Relevant Technical Documentation